 Mirza Nizam ud Din (born in 1845–)(See Punjab Chiefs, 1909 edition)was a cousin of Mirza Ghulam Ahmad, he was the son of Mirza Ghulam Muhi-ud-Din.
 He was the eldest brother of Mirza Imam ud Din.
 MGA’s brother, Mirza Ghulam Qadir was married to Mirza Nizam ud Din’s sister, Hurmat Bibi, they had no children.
 His other sister was married to Ahmad Beg of Hoshiarpur, the famous Muhammadi Begum.
 He was alive and well by 1909, and 74 years old, he seems to have outlived all of his cousins.
 He never accepted MGA or Ahmadiyya (See Punjab Chiefs, 1909 edition).
 In 1919, it is reported by the Al-Fazl that the Nizam ud Din’s family lives right next to the Aqsa Mosque, Nizam ud Din and Imam ud Din owned a huge house which resembled a mansion and it was really close to home of MGA.
 Nizam ud Din was dead by 1919.
 Dard reports that the only child remaining from this progeny was Gul Muhammad who had converted to Ahmadiya between 1908 and 1919.
 Dard also reports that their property was donated to the Ahmadiyya Movement.
+He is mentioned in the ROR of Aug-1939, Oct-1939 and Dec-1939.

 He doesn’t appear anywhere in this era.